Mineralocorticoid receptor antagonist

-An antimineralocorticoid, also known as a mineralocorticoid receptor antagonist (MRA or MCRA) or aldosterone antagonist, is a diuretic drug which antagonizes the action of aldosterone at mineralocorticoid receptors.
+A mineralocorticoid receptor antagonist (MRA or MCRA) or aldosterone antagonist, is a diuretic drug which antagonizes the action of aldosterone at mineralocorticoid receptors.
 This group of drugs is often used as adjunctive therapy, in combination with other drugs, for the management of chronic heart failure.
 Spironolactone, the first member of the class, is also used in the management of hyperaldosteronism (including Conn's syndrome) and female hirsutism (due to additional antiandrogen actions).
 Most antimineralocorticoids, including spironolactone, are steroidal spirolactones.
 Finerenone is a nonsteroidal antimineralocorticoid.

 Medical uses

 Mineralocorticoid receptor antagonists are diuretic drugs that work primarily on the kidneys.
 They decrease sodium reabsorption, which leads to increased water excretion by the kidneys.
 By regulating water excretion, mineralocorticoid receptor antagonists lower blood pressure and reduce fluid around the heart which can be very beneficial in some cardiovascular conditions.
 Mineralocorticoid receptor antagonists have been used for many clinical conditions in the cardiovascular system.
 It has proven beneficial for diseases like primary aldosteronism, primary and resistant hypertension, heart failure and chronic kidney disease.
 They are often used with other medications, such as ACE inhibitors or beta blockers.